 Jacqueline C. Hayes

-Jacqueline is founder and president emerita of The Chicago Help Initiative and for more than 17 years she has unselfishly donated thousands of hours to help those less fortunate than herself.
+Jacqueline is Founder and President Emerita of The Chicago Help Initiative.
+For more than two decades, she has unselfishly donated thousands of hours to help those less fortunate than herself.
 Jacqueline is a Chicago real estate broker specializing in retail leasing along the Magnificent Mile and Oak Street and a community activist.

 Douglas B. Fraser